-Definition: Treasury yields are the total amount of money you earn by owning U.S. Treasury notes or bonds.
-They are sold by the U.S. Treasury Department to pay for the U.S. debt.
-The most important thing to realize is that yields go down when there is a lot of demand for the bonds.
-That's why yields move in the opposite direction of bond values.
+Treasury yields are the total amount of money you earn by owning U.S. Treasury bills, notes, bonds, or inflation-protected securities.
+The U.S. Department of the Treasury sells them to pay for the U.S. debt.
+It's crucial to remember that yields go down when there is a lot of demand for the bonds.
+Yields move in the opposite direction of bond values.

-Yield prices change every day because almost anyone keeps them for the full term.
-Instead, they are resold on the open market.
-Therefore, if you hear that bond prices have dropped, then you know that there is not a lot of demand for the bonds.
+Bond prices can fluctuate.
+Buyers may not hold them for the full term.
+Instead, they may resell Treasurys on the secondary market.
+So, if you hear that bond prices have dropped, then you know that there is not a lot of demand for the bonds.
 Yields must increase to compensate for lower demand.

 How They Affect the Economy

 As Treasury yields rise, so do the interest rates on consumer and business loans with similar lengths.
 Investors like the safety and fixed returns of bonds.
 Treasurys are the safest, since they are guaranteed by the U.S. government.
 Other bonds are riskier.
 They must return higher yields in order to attract investors.
 To remain competitive, interest rates on other bonds and loans increase as Treasury yields rise.

 When yields rise on the secondary market, the government must pay a higher interest rate to attract buyers in future auctions.
 Over time, these higher rates increase the demand for Treasurys.
 That's how higher yields can increase the value of the dollar.